markmnl/fmsg/SPECIFICATION.md

 ## Definition

-In programmer friendly JSON a message may look like:
+In programmer friendly JSON a message could look like:

 ```JSON
 {